Gigert9/Scraping-Project-1/README.md

 print(delegates)
 ```

-## Adding More Power
+### Adding More Power

-After struggling Python for long enough, I once again began to feel the project reaching a state of finality.
+After struggling with Python for long enough, I once again began to feel the project reaching a state of finality.
 That was, until I finally woke up to the cries of my cohorts.
 "Use Power Automate," they screamed!
 "It's so much easier," they cried!
 Their pleas fell upon deaf ears, until I had an incredible revalation.
 A deeply personal and entirely individual epiphany of epic porportions.
 I could just do it all in Power Automate!

 With life advice of a close friend ringing in my head as a beacon ("We don't do lines"), I immediately saw greater and more accurate results using Microsoft's low-code environment than I had seen throughought almost the entire project thus far.